yangacer/agent/README.md

     mkdir build
     cd build
     cmake .. -DCMAKE_PREFIX_PATH=/path/to/include -DCMAKE_INSTALL_PREFIX=/path/for/install
-    make zlib # Due to library dependencies, we have to build zlib first. make install  # administrator privilege may be required
+    # Due to library dependencies, we have to build zlib first.
+    make zlib
+    # Now we have zlib s.t. configuration of libarchive can be found it
+    # properly
+    cmake .. -DCMAKE_PREFIX_PATH=/path/to/include -DCMAKE_INSTALL_PREFIX=/path/for/install
+    make install  # administrator privilege may be required

 #Examples